D4N18L/D4N18L/README.md

   Gold Level: These projects will be much more complex a take reasonable bit of time to complete

-  Platinum Level:These projects will be the most difficult and will be used to show my range and capabilities when working on a long term-project.
+  Platinum Level:These projects will be the most difficult and will be long term projects that solves a business problem

     <!-- Sections I am Intrested in -->